jacobdineen/JacobDineen.github.io/_pages/about.md

 ## Brief Background

-My name is Jacob Dineen - Jake for short - and I am a second year PhD student in the Department of Computer Science at the University of Virginia (UVa).
-I hold a BS in Economics and Finance from Grand Canyon University (GCU), a MS in Data Science from Syracuse University (SU), and am concurrently pursuing my MSc/PhD in Computer Science from UVa.
+My name is Jacob Dineen & I am PhD Student at Arizona State University.
  I am passionate about all things related to Machine Learning & Deep Learning, but have focused mainly on [eXplainable Artificial Intelligence](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence) and [Multi-agent Systems](https://en.wikipedia.org/wiki/Multi-agent_system) academically, and [Recommender Systems](https://en.wikipedia.org/wiki/Recommender_system) professionally.
 If interested, please reach out to me via one of the methods noted to the left (email/linkedin)..

 ## Education